Forming An LLC in Kentucky

 How do I file my Articles of Organization?

-You can file the Articles of Organization by mail, in person, and online.
+You can file the Articles of Organization online, by mail, or in person.
 The fee is $40.
 If you are paying by check, make the check payable to “Kentucky State Treasurer.”

 Filing Online

 You can file online using the Kentucky Business One Stop portal.
-Articles of Organization that are submitted online are filed immediately.
+Articles of Organization that are submitted online are processed immediately.
 You can pay via card.

 Filing by Mail